GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

         use Google\Cloud\ErrorReporting\Bootstrap;

-1. Edit the `report` function in the same file `app/Exceptions/Handler.php` as
+1. Add the `report` function in the same file `app/Exceptions/Handler.php` as
     follows:

         public function report(Throwable $e)